francisco-rente/FEUP-SGI/tp1/README.md

 - Our scene portrays a camping scenario deep in the forest, composed by trees, a tent and a campfire.
 - [Scene](tp1/scenes/SGI_TP1_XML_T01_G03_v01.xml)
+- To create the tent we used rectamgles and triangles.
 - For the trees we chose to use cylinders for the trunks and cones (and a sphere) for the leaves.
-- For the campfire, a torus was used to represent the rocks used to contain the fire, and a cylinder was used to represent the fire itself.
+- When it comes to the campfire, a torus was used to represent the rocks used to contain the fire, and a cylinder was used to represent the fire itself.
 - The floor and the skybox are squares/rectangles scaled up.
 - We tried to structure our scene in a way that it would be easy to increment its complexity,